MicrosoftDocs/Contribute/Contribute/content/how-to-write-major-edits.md

 ms.date: 08/31/2023
 ---

-# Make major or long-running changes to Microsoft Learn documentation
+# Make major changes to Microsoft Learn documentation

 > [!IMPORTANT]
 > All repositories that publish to Microsoft Learn have adopted either the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/) or the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/).
 Or contact [opencode@microsoft.com](mailto:opencode@microsoft.com), or [conduct@dotnetfoundation.org](mailto:conduct@dotnetfoundation.org) with any questions or comments.<br>
 >
 > Minor corrections or clarifications to documentation and code examples in public repositories are covered by the [learn.microsoft.com Terms of Use](/legal/termsofuse).
 New or significant changes will generate a comment in the pull request, asking you to submit an online Contribution License Agreement (CLA) if you are not an employee of Microsoft.
 You will need to complete the online form before your pull request can be merged.

-This workflow is suitable for a contributor who needs to make a major change or will be a frequent contributor to a repository.
-Frequent contributors typically have ongoing (long-running) changes, which go through multiple build/validation/staging cycles or span multiple days before pull request sign-off and merge.
+This article shows you how to change a Microsoft Learn article using local tools and is suitable for a contributor who needs to make a major change or will be a frequent contributor to a repository.
+Frequent contributors typically have ongoing or long-running change that go through multiple build/validation/staging cycles or span multiple days before they sign off on their pull request (PR).

 Examples of these types of contributions include: